Yarima Ibrahim Abdullahi

 Yarima Ibrahim Abdullahi (born 1 October 1939) is a Nigerian administrator, banker and former minister for Housing, as well as Education and Works.
 He is a graduate of Manchester University, Britain.
 He has also served as the Nigerian High Commissioner to Malaysia and Brunei.

 Early life and education

 Yarima Ibrahim was born on 1 October 1939, in Gombe state.
-He had his primary education at the elementary school Hassan Deba center primary school.
+He had his primary education at the Hassan Central Primary School, Gombe.